qTox/qTox/README.md

 <h4>Acquiring dependencies</h4>
 Compiling qTox requires several dependencies, however these are easily installable with your system's package manager.
-The step-by-step instructions assume Debian-style apt, but it should be easy enough to get the packes with yum or pacman.
+The step-by-step instructions assume Debian-style apt, but it should be easy enough to get equivalent packages with yum or pacman.

 First, we need Qt 5.2 with a C++11 compatible compiler:
 ```bash